-3. Qualifying Examination for PhD Students: This must be passed by the end of the student's sixth semester of graduate study.
-A student who does not meet this deadline will be dismissed from the program.

-4. Dissertation Proposal for PhD Students: This must be passed by the end of the student's eighth semester of graduate study.
+Qualifying Examination for PhD Students: This must be passed by the end of the student's sixth semester of graduate study.
+For PhD students who completed our MA program, the qualifying exam must be passed by the second semester of the PhD program A student who does not meet this deadline will be dismissed from the program.
+Dissertation Proposal for PhD Students: This must be passed by the end of the student's eighth semester of graduate study.
+For PhD students who completed our MA program, the Dissertation Proposal must be passed by the 4th semester of PhD program.

-4.5 Time Limits
+4.7 Time Limits